Food types and bowel cancer

 Eating more fruit and vegetables may lower the risk of bowel cancer, according to results from the European Prospective Investigation into Cancer and Nutrition (EPIC) study.
 But the evidence is not conclusive.
 The WCRF has classified non starchy vegetables and fruit as possibly protective against bowel cancer, based on limited evidence.

 Fruit and vegetables may also be protective because of their fibre content.
 Diets higher in fruit and vegetables tend to be lower in meat and fat.
 We do not really know whether it is the fibre or the antioxidant vitamins that make the most difference.

-If you take vitamin supplements instead of eating more fruit and vegetables, you miss out on the fibre and on other substances in plant foods that may help prevent cancers.
-These are called flavonoids, phyto oestrogens and tannins.
-We don't know whether these help to prevent bowel cancer.
+If you take vitamin supplements instead of eating more fruit and vegetables, you miss out on the fibre and on other substances in plant foods that may help prevent cancers, such as flavonoids and carotenoids.

-The World Cancer Research Fund report in 2010 concluded that garlic probably protects against bowel cancer.
+The WCRF say that garlic probably protects against bowel cancer.
 But more studies are needed.

-There is strong evidence that eating a lot of red meat and processed meats increases bowel cancer risk.
-In 2011, it was estimated that around 1 in 5 bowel cancers were linked to eating these types of meat.
-Red meats include lamb, pork, veal and beef.
-Processed meats include sausages, salami, ham, bacon, paté and tinned meat.
+The WCRF say that red and processed meats increase bowel cancer risk.
+It is estimated that around 1 in 5 bowel cancers in the UK are linked to eating these meats.
+Red meat includes lamb, pork, veal and beef.
+Processed meat includes sausages, salami, ham, bacon, paté and tinned meat.

 Poultry meats, such as chicken and turkey, probably don't increase your risk of bowel cancer.

 Cooking methods may increase the cancer risk of meat and fish.
-Foods cooked at very high temperatures can form chemicals called polycyclic hydrocarbons and aromatic amines.
-These chemicals are thought to increase cancer risk, but studies have not linked them specifically to bowel cancer.
+Meats cooked at very high temperatures can form chemicals that are thought to increase cancer risk.
+But studies have not linked these chemicals specifically to bowel cancer.

 In some studies, high fat diets have been linked to bowel cancer.
 But many researchers think this may be tied up with meat intake.
 Other researchers think that it is not fat that causes the problem, but an unhealthy lifestyle in general.
 A 2011 meta analysis showed no link between dietary fat intake and bowel cancer.

 Alcohol increases the risk of bowel cancer.
 It has been estimated that about 11 out of 100 bowel cancers (11%) in the UK are linked to drinking alcohol.